-After an extensive 2-year research programme carried out in cooperation with the Universities of Lausanne and Geneva, Metalor is in a position to validate, through a geoforensic passport assigned to each source, the origin of mined precious metals.
+After an extensive 3-year research programme carried out in cooperation with the Universities of Lausanne and Geneva, and more than 10,000 analyses performed, Metalor is now using a systematic approach to validate, through a geoforensic passport, the origin of every shipment of mined gold (doré).
 This constitutes a major development in securing the supply chain, particularly in the gold industry.